Welcome to the Jurys Inn and Leonardo Hotels UK and Ireland Group privacy notice.

 - entities involved in credit checking and anti-fraud activities, crime prevention/detection, risk assessment and management and dispute resolution.

-- If you visit Jurys Inns as part of a group event or meeting, information collected for meeting and event planning may be shared with the organizers of those meetings and events, and, where appropriate, guests who organize or participate in the meeting or event
+- If you visit Jurys Inn and Leonardo Hotels UK and Ireland as part of a group event or meeting, information collected for meeting and event planning may be shared with the organizers of those meetings and events, and, where appropriate, guests who organize or participate in the meeting or event

 - Third parties whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.